Q: What is the color-coded county tracking system and how does it affect schools?

-Q. Why did the state change its county monitoring system?
+Q. Why did the state change its county monitoring system in August?

 A. The state decided to simplify its previous complex county monitoring system by reducing the number of metrics it was calculating (from six metrics to two) and, instead, creating a four-tiered system.
 Also, it will change the status of counties every seven days instead of daily.
 All of this is intended to create a more predictable, easily understandable way to determine when businesses and schools can reopen, Gov. Newsom said, when he introduced the new system Aug.
 28.

 The previous county monitoring list also included data related to the total number of tests administered daily, the number of people hospitalized with Covid-19, the number of patients admitted to intensive care units due to Covid-19 and the number of respirators available.
 But Ghaly said those are “lagging indicators” and the state wanted to focus on the earliest indicators that show what is happening currently in communities, so they chose case rates.

 Focusing on test positivity rates also allows the state to remind the public about the ways to avoid becoming infected, he said, such as by washing hands frequently, wearing masks, maintaining physical distances of 6 feet and avoiding mixing with people outside of households, when possible.